REX ARCHER, MD, MPH

 SOMAVA SAHA, MD, MS

 Saha has dedicated her career to improving health, well-being and equity through the development of thriving people, organizations and communities.
 She serves as founder of Well-being and Equity in the World and Executive Lead of the Well Being In the Nation Network.
 She has worked as a primary care internist and pediatrician in the safety net and a global public health practitioner for over 20 years.
 Over the last five years, Saha has served as executive lead of 100 Million Healthier Lives, which brings together 1,850+ partners in 30+ countries to improve health, well-being and equity and transform systems that contribute to poor health and wellbeing outcomes for hundreds of millions of people.
-She helped ound and build 100 Million Healthier Lives while serving as vice president at the Institute for Healthcare Improvement, as part of its mission to improve health and health care worldwide.
+She helped found and build 100 Million Healthier Lives while serving as vice president at the Institute for Healthcare Improvement, as part of its mission to improve health and health care worldwide.
 In 2012, Saha was recognized as one of ten inaugural Robert Wood Johnson Foundation Young Leaders for her contributions to improving the health of the nation.
 She has consulted with leaders from across the world, including Guyana, Sweden, the United Kingdom, Singapore, Australia, Tunisia, Denmark and Brazil.
 She has appeared on a panel with the Dalai Lama, keynoted conferences around the world, and had her work featured on Sanjay Gupta, the Katie Couric Show, PBS and CNN.
 In 2016 she was elected as a Leading Causes of Life Global Fellow.

 REED TUCKSON, MD, FACP

 Tuckson is Managing Director of Tuckson Health Connections, LLC.
 Previously, he enjoyed a long tenure as Executive Vice President and Chief of Medical Aﬀairs for UnitedHealth Group; Senior Vice President for Professional Standards of the AMA; Senior Vice President of the March of Dimes Birth Defects Foundation; President of the Charles R. Drew University of Medicine and Science; and Commissioner of Public Health for the District of Columbia.
-He is president of the American Telemedicine Association and erves on the Board of Directors of LifePoint Health, a leading hospital company dedicated to providing high-value care and services to growing regions, rural communities and vibrant small towns across the nation; Cell Therapeutics, Inc., a public corporation concerned with the development of cancer pharmaceuticals; and he is a special advisor to the CEO of ViTel Net, LLC, a leading innovator in telehealth solutions.
+He is president of the American Telemedicine Association and serves on the Board of Directors of LifePoint Health, a leading hospital company dedicated to providing high-value care and services to growing regions, rural communities and vibrant small towns across the nation; Cell Therapeutics, Inc., a public corporation concerned with the development of cancer pharmaceuticals; and he is a special advisor to the CEO of ViTel Net, LLC, a leading innovator in telehealth solutions.
 Additionally, he serves on the National Advisory Council for Complementary and Integrative Health of the National Institutes of Health; he is an elected member of the Institute of Medicine, serving in a leadership position on the use of data and analytics in healthcare; he is a Board Member of The Arnold P. Gold Foundation, which is concerned with advancing humanism in medical care; an Advisory Board Member of the Johns Hopkins Berman Institute of Bioethics; and a Trustee of the Board of Howard University.
 Previously, Tuckson was a member of the Advisory Committee to the Director of the National Institutes of Health; served as Chairman of the Secretary of Health’s Advisory Committee on Genetics, Health and Society; and he has served on several U.S. Government cabinet level health advisory committees concerned with health reform, infant mortality, children’s health, violence, and radiation testing.

 CHRISTINA WELTER, DrPH, MPH

 Welter is a Clinical Assistant Professor of Health Policy and Administration, Interim Director of the Doctorate in Public Health Leadership, and the Associate Director of the Policy, Practice and Prevention Research Center at the University of Illinois at Chicago, School of Public Health.
 She specializes in engaging diverse stakeholders in planning, evaluation, and research to identify root causes of complex problems; facilitating co-creation of multi-level policy and systems initiatives; and promoting learning and leadership development.
-Welter’s current projects include serving as the Principal Investigator of UIC SPH’s National Institute of Occupational Safety and Health funded Center for Healthy Work where she is conducting an action research project to increase policy and systems strategies that address
+Welter’s current projects include serving as the principal investigator of UIC SPH’s National Institute of Occupational Safety and Health funded Center for Healthy Work where she is conducting an action research project to increase policy and systems strategies that address

 precarious work.
-She is also the Co-Investigator in the Centers for Disease Control funded Policy, Prevention, and Practice Research Center where she is leading a process to increase
+She is also the co-investigator in the Centers for Disease Control funded Policy, Prevention, and Practice Research Center where she is leading a process to increase

 governmental public health agency readiness for policy and systems change.
 Welter also serves on the National Maternal and Child Health Workforce Center’s Adaptive Leadership Core and previously served as the Deputy Director at the Cook County Department of Public Health where she catalyzed the establishment of several ongoing and award-winning leadership